 He explores the history and traditions, the dedication and mastery, the origins and legacies of these various arts and crafts from Japan.

-If you’re looking for the best books on Japan because you’re fascinated by the traditional arts and crafts – theatre, design, painting, writing – then Lost Japan is exactly what you’re looking for.
+If you’re looking for the best books on Japan because you’re fascinated by the traditional arts and crafts — theatre, design, painting, writing — then Lost Japan is the book on Japanese culture that you’re looking for.